AbiodunAnalyst/DIGITAL_HEALTH_ANALYTICS/README.md

     - Feature validation
     - Data leakage prevention
 ---
-Given the clinical context and the need for interpretable yet high-performing risk predictions, I evaluated multiple Imbalanced data method, and  machine learning models to identify the most appropriate approach for predicting patient risk outcomes.
+Considering the clinical setting and the necessity for comprehensible yet effective risk predictions, I assessed various imbalanced data techniques and machine learning models to determine the most suitable method for forecasting patient risk outcomes.

 2. **Handing Imbalanced data**: I compare different imbalanced method such as:
   - BorderlineSMOTE